joyofchina/U-net-2D-EM-segmentation/README.md

 # U-net-2D-EM-segmentation
 using keras
 ===

-aim to ISBI Challenge: Segmentation of neuronal structures in EM stacks,http://brainiac2.mit.edu/isbi_challenge/\<br>
+aim to ISBI Challenge: Segmentation of neuronal structures in EM stacks,http://brainiac2.mit.edu/isbi_challenge/  \<br>
 you can download the data from the website or find data in the data folder\<br>

 Pre-processing
 ---
 The images are 3-D volume tiff, you should transfer the stacks into images first.of course the images in the data folder have already be transformed into 2D images.
 The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.\<br>